-The arrival of the Covid-19 health emergency resulted in disruption in each organization's training programs and the outreach portion of this effort is on hold.
-However, IPPFA feels there is merit to releasing our updated research at this time in order to disseminate this information to support cities and fire district that are considering issuing Pension Obligation Bonds.
+The arrival of the health emergency nationwide has resulted in upheaval in each organization's training programs as well as the financial markets which underpin these bonds and the finances of Illinois municipalities.
+As such, the outreach portion of this effort is on hold.
+However, IPPFA feels there is merit to releasing our research at this time in order to disseminate this information to support cities and fire district that are considering issuing Pension Obligation Bonds at a time of extremely low borrowing rates and depressed stock market prices.

-In 2021-22, we will work with our other association partners to hopefully move forward with our seminar plans.
+In 2021, we will work with our other association partners to hopefully move forward with our seminar plans.